dweiller/zimalloc/README.md

 ## Notes

   - The current implementation works on Linux, with other systems untested.
-  - There are likely still data races present in multi-threaded workloads.
   - The main suite of tests currently used is `https://github.com/daanx/mimalloc-bench` which are run using `LD_PRELOAD`.
 Not all tests have been tried, but all those that have been tested run successfully.